-OMHS partnered with the Town of Oakville to run a week of activities and guest speakers focusing on dogs.
-Beauty, a lab mix, who has been available for adoption since September of 2021, did an amazing job of teaching the kids why we train the dogs at the shelter.
+OMHS partnered with the Town of Oakville for a week of activities and guest speakers focusing on dogs and the importance of interacting with dogs safely.

+Beauty, a lab mix, who had been available for adoption since September of 2021, taught the kids why we train the dogs at the shelter.